J5/fedora-tagger/pre-staging-TODO.md

 - [x] notification toggling
 - [ ] force _update from pkgdb and koji.
 Tagger needs to be made aware of new packages that get introduced.
+      There is now a fedoratagger-update-db script which can be run as a cron job.
 - [ ] add support for blacklisted tags.
 - [ ] remove anonymous user from the leaderboard